LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Method

-Note that in the noisy setting, i.e. when the observed target is not the same as the true target (i.e. $\widetilde{y_i} \neq y_i$), we rely solely on the confidence of the prediction to inform sample difficulty.
-It is therefore possible for a sample to be predicted correctly and confidently, incorrectly and confidently, correctly and unconfidently, and incorrectly and unconfidently.
-The goal of LiLAW is to make unconfident predictions confident and incorrect predictions correct based on the two values mentioned above.
 See \ref{supp:example} for a motivating example.
+Note: In the noisy setting, i.e. when the observed target is not the same as the true target (i.e. $\widetilde{y_i} \neq y_i$), we rely on prediction confidence to inform sample difficulty.